 “Lord Take Control” – 790

 We’ll provide an opportunity to give to the work at Waterview as we pass the collection plate after the sermon (separate and apart from the Lord’s Supper).
 But this simple, contemporary hymn seems to sum it all up…“My heart, my mind, my body, my soul, I give to You (God) take control…” How will you give God control of your heart?
 Do you know what it will look like when God takes control of your mind?
-If we are truly going to be “a living sacrifice,” we need to do more than just sing about it…we need to hand in handchange the way we live.
+If we are truly going to be “a living sacrifice,” we need to do more than just sing about it…we need to change the way we live.

 “Hand in Hand with Jesus” – 397